Dai Koyamada: Early life

 Dai was born on 23 August 1976 in Kagoshima Prefecture and started climbing in 1993.

 Climbing career

+Competition climbing

 In 1996, Koyamada won the Japanese National Championship.
 This is the event that allowed him to become a professional rock climber.
-Four years later in 2000 Koyamada left the competitions because he realized "The real nature of my climbing resides in crags".
+Four years later in 2000 Koyamada left the competition climbing circuit because he realized "The real nature of my climbing resides in crags".